JustAnotherDevGuy/Fotobox/README.md

-# Fotobox
+# Photobooth

-An easy-to-use photobox built with HTML, CSS, PHP, and JavaScript.
+An easy-to-use Photobooth built with HTML, CSS, PHP, and JavaScript.

 ## Features
-- **Simple Setup**: Quickly get the photobox up and running with minimal configuration.
+- **Simple Setup**: Quickly get the Photobooth up and running with minimal configuration.
 - **Customizable**: Modify the look and feel of the photobox using HTML and CSS.
 - **Photo Capture**: Capture photos directly from the browser using JavaScript.
 - **Server-Side Processing**: Handle photo saving and processing with PHP.